 Welcome to the Department of Naval Architecture and Marine Engineering at the University of Michigan, Ann Arbor.

 Our program was started in 1879 with an act of Congress authorizing a Navy officer to teach “steam engineering and iron shipbuilding.”
-Since this modest beginning, NAME has grown into a world-wide leader in education and research, with 25 tenured or tenure track faculty and 11 staff, serving our undergraduate and graduate students along with a network of some 3,000 living alumni.
+Since this modest beginning, NAME has grown into a world-wide leader in education and research, with 25 faculty and 11 staff, serving our undergraduate and graduate students along with a network of some 3,000 living alumni.
 Our department continues to develop engineers and technology to advance the state-of-the art for systems operating in the marine environment.

 Our world-class faculty have amassed an exceptional record of excellence, with 14 society fellowships, 6 having received young investigator awards from NSF and ONR, 8 holding editorships or associate editorships of international journals, and one as a member of the National Academy of Engineering.
 Our alumni have gone on to become Chief Naval Architects of the U.S. Navy, leaders in the shipbuilding and maritime industry, entrepreneurs, highly regarded scholars, and team members of winning America’s Cup entries.